hubverse-org/hubDocs/docs/source/user-guide/model-output.md

       ID" columns as described [in this section on task ID variables](#task-id-vars).
 These "task ID" columns may also include additional information, such as any conditions or assumptions that were used to generate the predictions.
-Some example variables include `target`, `location`, `reference_date`, and `horizon`.
+Some example task ID variables include `target`, `location`, `reference_date`, and `horizon`.
 Although there are no restrictions on naming task ID variables, when appropriate, we suggest that Hubs adopt the standard task ID or column names and